Affiliate links on Android Authority may earn us a commission. Learn more.

 With the A51, you’re getting a really great screen, decent build quality, some okay cameras, and even a headphone jack.
 It’s also offering three years of guaranteed software updates which guarantees support until at least Android 12.
 However, while the build quality and screen are also great, the sub-par performance of this phone is its Achilles heel.
 And for the retail price of $349, the competition is very, very high.

 The iPhone SE has Apple’s newest processor and equally great build quality for the same price, and the Google Pixel 4a has a fantastic Android experience and wonderful camera for $350.
-And if you’re willing to spend more but not $1,000, Samsung also offers the Samsung Galaxy S20 FE, which has many of the same features of the full-fledged Galaxy S20 for $699 before trade-in.
+And if you’re willing to spend more but not $1,000, Samsung also offers the Samsung Galaxy S20 FE, which has many of the same features as the full-fledged Galaxy S20 for $699 before trade-in.
 If you are looking for something similar with a little more power though, the Samsung Galaxy A71 is out now as well, as is the Galaxy A51 5G — an upgraded version of the A51 with a faster chipset and a larger battery.

 Ultimately, I would only purchase the Samsung Galaxy A51 if you’re hellbent on having a Samsung phone and don’t want to spend over $400.
 Otherwise, the sluggish performance makes the experience too frustrating to use as a daily driver.